Gutscs/Insiders-Clustering/README.md

       * Using Silhouette Score to determine the best model and value for K.

 9. **Model Training**
-    * Choosing the best model to train and getting its performance metrics.
+    * Training the best model and getting its performance metrics.

 10. **Cluster Analysis**
     * Analyzing the clusters obtained and their characteristics;